mobify/workshop--adaptivejs-site-1x/README.md

 11. Save and close the `category.dust` template file.

-12. View the category page in your browser.
+12. Work through the third section, [Preview the Adaptive.js Site](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server), of the Getting Started (New Project) guide now with the URL `http://www.merlinspotions/potions` for the category product listing page.

     A page similar to the one in the previous step appears but now only with the title and listing as contents.